mahirahalwani/comptia-tech-/README.md

 - Deep Learning: a deeper lever of machine learning.<br>

 ## 10.0 - CONFIGURING NETWORK AND INTERNET CONNECTIVITY
-- Networking is all about communciating.<br>
+- Networking is all about communicating.<br>
 - Computing devices can comminucate across great distances if they have the correct information.
 Proper routing of the data to the right device is important.<br>
 - How to accomplish this:<br>
       &emsp;1) Media Access Control (MAC) Address: a 12 digit hexadecimal number assign by the manifacturer that is unique to the network interface of the device.
 Can be checked through ipconfig /all command -> Physical Address<br>